aquesidilly/PY-Milestone/README.md

-Craft Cooking
+## Movie Application
-Craft Cooking is a Foodie's Dream.
-With delicious recipes available for all as well as options to add your very own, there is something for everyone.
-Think you could be the next Jamie Oliver?
-You have to let the world know of your amazing culinary creations, and you can do so at Craft Cooking!
-Craft Cooking is an amazing place to learn about new recipes to spice up your meals.
-Choose from a variety of cuisines, cooking styles and diet types.
+   This is a Movie Application where movie lovers can watch movies update and delete movies they have already watched.
+With various  movies available for all as well as options to add your very own, there is something for everyone.
+Think you could be the next movie star?
+You have to let the world know of your amazing  creativity, and you can do so at Movie Application!
+Movie Application is an amazing place to learn,watch and add new movies to spice up your your collections.
+You can also choose from a variety of movies uploaded on the app, the type of movies available to watch as well.

 UX
 List of User Stories

-As an aspiring food blogger, I want to publish a recipe, so that I can gather attention to recipes and amass a following.
+As an aspiring movie content blogger, I want to publish a movie app , so that I can gather attention to movies and amass a following.
-As an office worker with little time, I want to know about recipes that can be done under 1 hour, so I can make a fast meal.
+As an office worker with little time, I want to know about movies that i can watch with in an hour and half or two, so I can be glued to it .
-As a vegan, I want to learn about vegan recipes, so that I can stick to my diet.
+As a child, I want to learn about  movies that will educate me and broaden my horizon, so that I can learn alot .
-AS someone who wants to lose weight, I want to learn about healthy recipes.
+As someone who is depressed and down-hearted, I would want to watch movies which will elevate me.
-As a chef, I want to review recipes, so that I can help the culinary community grow in their compentency.
+As a sick person, I want to watch movies which will catch my interest so i don't think about my illness.
 Features
 Existing Features
 Recipe Creation - Allows users to create their own recipes, by having them fill up a recipe creation form.